leobudima/elogii-blog/content/last-mile-delivery-the-definitive-guide.md

 In the age of Amazon and COVID-19, does operating a last-mile delivery matter?

-In a word: YES.
+In a word: **YES**.

 It matters because if you want to stay relevant in a post-COVID world, you HAVE TO have a delivery.

-And the trick to learning how to compete with Amazon delivery isn’t to contend with them.
+And the trick to learning [**how to compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/) isn’t to contend with them.
 It’s to co-exist.

 And the only way to do that is to build a last-mile delivery operation of your own.

-With the state of delivery in time of the coronavirus as it is, there are plenty of opportunities to get a big enough slice of the pie from an audience that’s willing to use your services.
+With [**the state of delivery in time of the coronavirus**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/) as it is, there are plenty of opportunities to get a big enough slice of the pie from an audience that’s willing to use your services.

 Here are some other benefits that you can get from operating a last-mile delivery: